How to break the business model of smugglers

 The response to the Ukrainian crisis is quite a unique case study to better understand the link between legal pathways and human smuggling.
 At the very onset of the crisis, through the temporary protection directive, recently extended until March 2025, EU member states had formally opened an unconditional legal channel for all Ukrainians to enter, move around, and work within the European Union.

 How did this impact smuggling dynamics in the region?
-Between January and March 2023 MMC conducted 1,413 surveys with people displaced from Ukraine in Berlin, Bern and Warsaw.
+Between January and March 2023 MMC conducted 1,413 surveys with Ukrainians displaced in Berlin, Bern and Warsaw.
 One of the questions asked was whether respondents had to pay anyone – in cash or by other means – to provide transportation or documents to cross the border illegally during their journey.

 The answers to this question provide a clear and unequivocal picture of past and current smuggling dynamics: in the context of Ukrainian displacement toward the EU, human smuggling hardly exists, as there is simply no need for smugglers.
 Among the 1,413 people interviewed in the three cities, only 62 (4.4%) reported having used smugglers to cross a border.